MeVisLab/examples/mevislab.github.io/content/examples/Data Objects/Surface Objects/example1/index.md

 ---

 # Surface Example 1: Creation of WEMs
-This image shows how to create WEMs out of voxel images and CSOs.
+This example shows how to create WEMs out of voxel images and CSOs.
 ![Screenshot](./image.png)

 # Download